Darvid-223/news-forum/README.md

 ## Project Rationale and Design Decisions

+### Security Enhancements

+To enhance the security of the News Forum application, several measures were implemented:

+- **Environment Variables:** Sensitive information such as the `SECRET_KEY` and email credentials are stored in environment variables using a `.env` file.
+This ensures that these details are not exposed in the code repository.
+- **Secure Cookies:** The application uses secure settings for cookies (`SESSION_COOKIE_SECURE`, `CSRF_COOKIE_SECURE`) to prevent security vulnerabilities like Cross-Site Request Forgery (CSRF).
+- **HTTPS Redirect:** The application forces HTTPS connections with `SECURE_SSL_REDIRECT` to ensure secure communication between the client and the server.

 ### Object-Oriented Programming and Django Framework

 The project leverages Django’s MVT architecture, which organizes the code into distinct components for models, views, and templates, promoting a clean and maintainable codebase.